NorthernLight1/N.EntityFrameworkCore.Extensions/README.md

   );
   dbcontext.BulkUpdate(products);
   ```
-  **DeleteFromQuery() - Deletes records from the database using a LINQ query without loading data in the context**
+  **DeleteFromQuery() - Deletes records from the database using a LINQ query without loading data into DbContext**
    ```
   var dbcontext = new MyDbContext();